 Last night, I held the first virtual book club I’ve ever been a part of.
 Me and 23 of my close friends from the Orthopreneurs Facebook group got together and discussed Tim Ferriss’ 4 Hr Work Week and brainstormed ways to use ideas from the book to make our practices better.

-One of the things to come out of the discussions was the idea that not all patients are created equally (duh!).
+One of the things to come out of the discussion was the idea that not all patients are created equally (duh!).
 There are those patients for whom you would do almost anything and others who constantly show up late, drive the team crazy and don’t pay their bills.

 For instance, you’ve got a patient, Patient “A” whom your entire team loves.
 They show up 5 minutes early, engage you in awesome conversation, respect your time, take care of their teeth, never abuse your dentistry in any way, pay their bills and make you feel great for everything you do.
 You know who they are.
 You can probably come up with a few names in your head right now.

 Maybe her kid never brushes her teeth and when you tell her about it, she quips to the child: “Did you hear what he said?” and takes no responsibility for the situation at all.
-Maybe she let’s her other children eat in the reception area and drop food everywhere and not clean it up.
+Maybe she lets her other children eat in the reception area and drop food everywhere and not clean it up.
 You know the type.
 Thankfully, I have nobody matching that full description in my office because I’d throw them out of my practice, but you get the idea.

 Now, it’s 4:35 on Friday and you close at 5 pm.
 Patient A and B call and tell you they’ll be 10 minutes late.
 Do you treat them the same?
 Should you treat them the same?
 Absolutely not.

 Every patient in your office should be categorized by group, with your best patients being an “A” and your worst patients a “C”.
 If they’re exceptional, they’re an “A” and if they’re trouble, they’re a “C”.
 Everyone else, by default, is a “B” until they can distinguish themselves into the other two categories.
 Then, find a place in their charts to make that notation (preferably sortable) in a way that any team member can easily find it.

 If you cannot curb their behavior and they aren’t so tough that you must dismiss them from the practice, simply have a different set of rules that apply to them.
 Oh, and then make sure that you never become that patient at YOUR doctor’s office.

 All the best,

-If you’re not a member of our free Orthopreneurs Facebook page (with over 1000 members as of this penning), there are only two requirements: You’re an orthodontist and you want to join a group of like-minded peers who have come together to solve our common business problems.
+If you’re not a member of our free Orthopreneurs Facebook group (with over 1000 members as of this penning), there are only two requirements: You’re an orthodontist and you want to join a group of like-minded peers who have come together to solve our common business problems.
 Click HERE to learn more.